 Start with the room perimeter, the distance around the room in feet.
 Measure the width of each wall and then add all totals together.

-Next, measure the height of the walls, distance from top to bottom of the wall in feet.
-If face with a sloping ceiling, relevant is the greatest height of the room.
+Next, measure the height of the walls, and the distance from top to bottom of the wall in feet.
+If faced with a sloping ceiling, relevant is the greatest height of the room.

 Drywall estimator tips

 The steps explained above are useful for standard square and rectangle rooms.
 On the other hand, if your room has an irregular shape sloping walls, and similar, use the tips that follow: